 DID YOU KNOW THESE 3 DUI FACTS?

-2. You have no right to refuse a breathalyzer or blood test after being arrested for DUI.
-This confuses many people.
-While an individual does have the right to an attorney upon being arrested on suspicion of DUI they do NOT have the right to consult an attorney before submitting to a chemical test.
-While the cop advises the motorist that he has no right to refuse the chemical test this notion runs against a person’s instincts to not give evidence to a police officer after they have been read their Miranda warnings.
-If a client refuses the test will lose their Pennsylvania driving privileges for 12-18 months.
+While an individual does have the right to an attorney upon being arrested for a DUI, they do NOT have the right to consult an attorney before submitting to a chemical test.
+While the cop advises the motorist that he has no right to refuse the chemical test, this notion runs against a person’s instincts to not give evidence to a police officer after they’ve been read their Miranda warnings.
+Any person who refuses the test will lose their Pennsylvania driving privileges for 12-18 months.
 If you’re arrested for DUI in Pennsylvania, your best course of action is to submit to the breathalyzer test and then contact a trusted attorney as soon as possible.
 Even if you’ve been drinking and driving, a credible attorney might be able to create a strong case in your favor for a plea agreement.